Automated Privacy Information Annotation in Large Language Model Interactions: Automated Privacy Annotation Pipeline for Dialogue Datasets

-Based on the automated annotation pipeline, we create a large dataset comprising over 249K queries from 33K dialogues with 154K privacy phrases and corresponding information in different languages.
+Based on the automated annotation pipeline, we create large datasets comprising over 249K queries from 33K dialogues with 154K privacy phrases and corresponding information in different languages.

 \textbf{Raw Datasets.} We use a diverse set of source corpora, including one English dialogue dataset, ShareGPT \cite{sharegpt}, and three Chinese dialogue datasets, CrossWOZ \cite{crosswoz}, DuConv \cite{duconv}, and LCCC-base \cite{lccc}.
 The large scale and varied scope of these datasets make them well-suited as our data source.
-Specifically, ShareGPT naturally consists of human-to-machine interactions, while the tree Chinese datasets consist of human-to-human dialogues.
+Specifically, ShareGPT naturally consists of human-to-machine interactions, while the three Chinese datasets consist of human-to-human dialogues.
 To adapt the human-to-human dialogues for our task, we designate the first speaker as the target user for privacy information extraction and the second speaker as the assistant.
-Detailed introduction of source corpora is provided in Appendix \ref{sec:intro_source}.
+A detailed introduction of the source corpora is provided in Appendix \ref{sec:intro_source}.

-\textbf{Annotated Datasets.} After each step of the automated annotation pipeline, we have: (1) classifying privacy leakage obtains over 41K samples with privacy leakage and 56K without privacy leakage in the English portion of dataset, and 64K samples with privacy leakage and 88K without privacy leakage in the Chinese portion; (2) extracting privacy categories from 2,000 English samples and 5,000 Chinese samples results in 325 categories for English and 149 for Chinese; (3) extracting privacy phrases and annotating information obtain 97,695 English samples and 151,988 Chinese samples, of which 32,814 English samples and 43,255 Chinese samples contain privacy, corresponding to 85,320 privacy phrases and information in English and 68,910 in Chinese.
-Appendix \ref{sec:example_in_out} shows a data example and the usage details of LLM API are presented in Appendix \ref{sec:api_cost}.
+\textbf{Annotated Datasets.} After each step of the automated annotation pipeline, we have: (1) classifying privacy leakage obtains over 41K samples with privacy leakage and 56K without privacy leakage in the English portion of the dataset, and 64K samples with privacy leakage and 88K without privacy leakage in the Chinese portion; (2) extracting privacy categories from 2,000 English samples and 5,000 Chinese samples results in 325 categories for English and 149 for Chinese; (3) extracting privacy phrases and annotating information obtain 97,659 English samples and 151,988 Chinese samples, of which 32,814 English samples and 43,255 Chinese samples contain privacy, corresponding to 85,320 privacy phrases and information in English and 68,910 in Chinese.
+Appendix \ref{sec:example_in_out} shows a data example, and the LLM API usage is presented in Appendix \ref{sec:api_cost}.

-\textbf{Dataset Analysis.} Taking the English dataset as a case study, Figure \ref{fig:category} shows the relative frequency of top 20 different privacy categories.
-We can find that in open-domain interaction dialogues, information such as users' status, opinions, preferences, and other potentially sensitive details is more likely to be inadvertently revealed, whereas categories like names appear less frequently.